-3.3.2 Control Plane - Receiving PE
+6.2.
+Control Plane - Receiving PE

-When a PE (e.g., PE2 in figure 4 above) receives this EVPN MAC/IP Advertisement route advertisement, it performs the following:
+When a PE (e.g., PE2 in figure 4 above) receives this EVPN MAC/IP Advertisement route, it performs the following:

-- Using MAC-VRF route target, it identifies the corresponding MAC-VRF and imports the MAC address into it.
+o Using MAC-VRF route target, it identifies the corresponding MAC-VRF and imports the MAC address into it.
 For asymmetric IRB mode, it is assumed that all PEs participating in a tenant's VPN are configured with all subnets (i.e., all VLANs) and corresponding MAC-VRFs/BTs even if there are no locally attached TSes for some of these subnets.
-The reason for this is because ingress PE needs to do forwarding based on destination TS's MAC address and does proper NVO tunnel encapsulation which are property of a lookup in MAC-VRF/BT.
+The reason for this is because ingress PE needs to do forwarding based on destination TS's MAC address and perform NVO tunnel encapsulation as a property of a lookup in MAC-VRF/BT.
 An implementation may choose to consolidate the lookup at the ingress PE's IP-VRF with the lookup at the ingress PE's destination subnet MAC-VRF.
-Consideration for such consolidation of lookups is an implementation exercise and thus its specification is outside the scope of this document. - Using MAC-VRF route target, it identifies the corresponding ARP table for the tenant and it adds an entry to the ARP table for the TS's MAC and IP address association.
-It should be noted that the tenant's ARP table at the receiving PE is identified by all the MAC-VRF route targets for that tenant.
-If IP-VRF route target is included with this route advertisement, then it MAY be used for the identification of tenant's ARP table.
+Consideration for such consolidation of lookups is an implementation exercise and thus its specification is outside the scope of this document.